ent1tyGH/Mapua-Inventory/README.md

 Once installed, simply **double-click the batch file** — it will automatically start:
 - MySQL (if not already running)
+  - You will be asked for your root password.
 - The backend server (Spring Boot)
 - The web frontend (Angular build inside Spring Boot)